-Neither Infiniband nor Omni-Path implement flow control between the communication parties, and it is up to the application developer to implement the much higher level functions [33].
-This implementation uses a standard credit-based approach for flow control.
+This implementation uses a credit-based approach for flow control.
 The credit available for sender to communicate is equal to the number of buffers posted into the fabric by the receiver.
 Credit information is passed to the other side as part of data transmissions, or by using separate messages in case there are no data transmissions to send it.
 Each data message carries the current credit of the communication party as a 4-byte integer value.
 The credit messages do not take into account the credit available to avoid deadlocks, otherwise there may be situations where there is no credit available to send credit messages.
+Credit is sent when half of the credit is consumed rather than waiting for full credit to be used to reduce waiting time by the sending side.

-4.4 Interconnects
+4.4 Infiniband

-Infiniband implementation uses connection-oriented endpoints with channel semantics to transfer the messages.
+The current implementation uses connection-oriented endpoints with channel semantics to transfer the messages.
 The messages are transferred reliably by the fabric and the message ordering is guaranteed.
 The completions are also in order of the work request submissions.